 Get out of your comfort zone and know yourself more through travel.
 Nothing will enrich your mind, body, and soul the way traveling could.
 Travelling will make you look inward and finally find that inner child.
 In rediscovering that inner child (creativity, resourcefulness, positivity, imagination, and self-assurance) comes a lightness of being that holds the keys to true happiness.

 3. “A journey of a thousand miles must begin with a single step.” – Lao Tzu

-This is exactly the process I went through, and I got hooked to travelling ever since.
+This is exactly the process I went through, and I got hooked on traveling ever since.

 4. “I haven’t been everywhere, but it’s on my list.” – Susan Sontag

-When I’m feeling down in the dumps I distract myself from the blues and start planning my next trip to somewhere.
-You see, if I haven’t been everywhere, then at least I have been somewhere and everywhere is now achievable by a series of “somewheres” to go to.
+When I’m feeling down in the dumps I distract myself from the blues and start planning my next trip somewhere.
+You see, if I haven’t been everywhere, then at least I have been somewhere, and everywhere is now achievable by a series of “somewheres” to go to.